LanKuDot/MLGame/README.md

 ![Imgur](https://i.imgur.com/ELXiFIZ.png)

 "SceneInfo" is a dictionary object that stores the game status and the position of gameobjects in the scene.
-"GameCommand is also a dictionary object that stores the command for controlling the gameobject (such as a platform).
+"GameCommand" is also a dictionary object that stores the command for controlling the gameobject (such as a platform).

 ### Execution Order